jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 ```

 {:start="5"}
-5. The deployment article within this static website building series utilises Github pages for serving your website.
+5. The deployment article within this static website building series utilises Github Pages for serving your website.
 Github page servers are most likely not located within your time zone.
 This can lead to some odd things happening.
 You should also add your time zone to the configuration file.
 For example, if you are from Brisbane, Australia, you would add the following code `timezone: Australia/Brisbane` to `_config.yml`.
 You can find a list of time zones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 Remember, as we made changes to the configuration file you will need to reserve the website.

 {:start="6"}
 6. Now we need a page to display and link to our individual posts.
 Create a new page, called `posts.md` in the root directory of the website and add the following code.
 Make sure you also add the appropriate entry into the `navigation.yml` file.
 In the code below, you can see that we access the posts using the code `site.posts` which can be used, along with a for loop, to cycle through the posts and display the title and excerpt of each post.